5 THINGS I LEARNED AS A GRIEF AND TRAUMA THERAPIST

 Learn skills and strategies that can help you to manage difficult feelings

-Find hope for your future so that you experience happiness from life with meaning and purpose
+Find hope for your future so that you experience happiness in life with meaning and purpose

 Most importantly, we'll do this with compassion and without judgment.

 We'll help through this process, tailoring each step to your unique needs and circumstances.
-Our approach to grief counseling comes from a place of compassion and nonjudgment: believing that grieve is not something that you get over but something that can be manageable over time and even foster new life perspectives, meaning, and personal growth.
+Our approach to grief counseling comes from a place of compassion and nonjudgment: believing that grief is not something that you get over but something that can be managed over time and even foster new life perspectives, meaning, and personal growth.